StoneProofLabs/stone.proof.eth/SECURITY.md

 ## Supported Versions

-The following versions of the **Stone.proof** project are actively supported with security updates.
+The following versions of the **stone.proof.eth** project are actively supported with security updates.
 Please ensure you are using a supported version to receive updates and patches.

 | Version | Supported          |
 | ------- | ------------------ |